n-alex-goncalves/MulticursalMazeGenerator/README.md

-# Multicursal Maze with BFS CPU
+# Multicursal Maze with Breadth-First CPU

 A program in C# that generates mutlicursal mazes and a CPU that traverses the maze via the breadth-first search algorithm.